Measures Taken to Improve Energy Efficiency

 household energy use refer to the Photovoltaic

 There are a couple of reasons I did not choose a larger block which would have allowed full passive design.
 Firstly larger blocks in the area that I was interested in were more expensive - and I was on a budget.
 Secondly the larger blocks on the subdivision had minimum house size covenants meaning that I would have had to build a house at least 50% larger than I wanted.
 This would add considerable expense.
 The last reason is that I did not want to have to maintain the grounds of a larger block.
 Refer to the Subdivisions page for further commentary on issues relating to subdivisions.

-the rear of the house benefit from solar access, and
+living rooms at the rear of the house benefit from solar access,

-and bedrooms etc. at the front of the house getting little
+and bedrooms etc. at the front of the house getting little direct

 See below for reflections on how the design could have been changed to allow solar access to the front bedrooms.

 Because the site slopes to the rear two different foundation types are used.
 The front of the house is constructed on a concrete waffle pad sitting on the ground.
 The rear of the house is constructed on a suspended concrete slab.
 It is insulated under the slab with R4 insulation.
 The floor slab is the main thermal mass in the house.

 The walls are a timber framed with rendered 50mm thick Hebel panel veneer.
 Hebel is manufactured as Autoclaved Aerated Concrete (AAC).
 It has a lower weight and a higher insulation (R0.5) compared to brick.
 I also used R2.5 polyester batts between the wall studs bringing the total wall insulation up to approximately R3.
 The walls are painted a light colour.